Reviews10 min read

 Content editors and copywriters who need to quickly rework existing copy — adapting brand material for new channels, simplifying technical documentation, or creating variations of ad copy — will find the paraphraser a real workflow accelerator.

-Bloggers and freelancers who write a lot and want a grammar safety net alongside occasional paraphrasing help.
+Bloggers and freelancers who write regularly and want a grammar safety net alongside occasional paraphrasing help.
 QuillBot works well as a lighter-weight, more affordable alternative to Grammarly for this group.

 Researchers who need to digest sources quickly using the Summarizer and manage citations efficiently.